RevBooyah/NeuronScope/README.md

 - **Use Quantization**: Large models automatically use 4-bit quantization
 - **Monitor Memory**: Check the memory usage display in the model selector
 - **Clear Cache**: Restart the server to clear model cache if needed
+- **Pruning Analysis**: Pruning analysis operations may take 30-120 seconds - this is normal for large models

 ### **Common Issues**
 - **Port Conflicts**: Make sure ports 3000 (frontend) and 5000 (backend) are available